peteroupc/peteroupc.github.io/exporand.md

 > **Examples:**
 >
 > 1. To represent a point on the edge of a circle, a PSRN can store a random variate in the interval \[0, 2\*_&pi;_\), via the **RandUniformFromReal** method, given later, for 2\*_&pi;_ (for example, it can store an integer part of 2 and a fractional part of \[1, 3, 5\] and thus represent a number in the interval \[2.135, 2.136\]), and the number stored this way indicates the distance on the circular arc relative to its starting position.
 A program that cares about the point's X and Y coordinates can then generate enough digits of the PSRN to compute an approximation of cos(_P_) and sin(_P_), respectively, to the desired accuracy, where _P_ is the number stored by the PSRN.
-(However, the direct use of mathematical functions such as `cos` and `sin` is outside the scope of this document, because the focus here is on "exact sampling".)
+(However, the direct use of mathematical functions such as `cos` and `sin` is outside the scope of this document.)
 > 2. Example 1 is quite trivial, because each point on the interval maps evenly to a point on the circle.
 But this is not true in general: an interval's or box's points don't map evenly to points on a curve or surface in general.
 For example, take two PSRNs describing the U and V coordinates of a 3 dimensional cone's surface: \[1.135, 1.136\] for U and \[0.288, 0.289\] for V, and the cone's coordinates are X = U\*cos(V), Y = U\*sin(V), Z = U. In this example, the PSRNs form a box that's mapped to a small part of the cone surface.
 However, the points in the box don't map to the cone evenly this way, so generating enough digits to calculate X, Y, and Z to the desired accuracy will not sample uniformly from that part of the cone without more work (see Williamson (1987\)[^15] for one solution).

 <a id=Relation_to_Constructive_Reals></a>